 This dosha is all about digestion, which is one of the most important functions of your body.
 The pitta dosha governs your metabolism—how effectively you utilize your food and the hormones related to appetite.

-Things that can cause a pitta imbalance in your body include spending excess time in the sun and eating many spicy or sour foods.
+Things that can cause a pitta imbalance in your body include spending excess time in the sun and eating a lot of spicy or sour foods.
 People with pitta imbalance tend to be more susceptible to infections, high blood pressure, and conditions like Crohn’s disease.

 3. The Kapha Dosha (Water and Earth)

-The Kapha dosha contributes to strength, muscle growth, immunity, and overall stability in body weight.
+The Kapha dosha is what contributes to strength, muscle growth, immunity, and overall stability in body weight.

 Gunas in Kerala Ayurveda

 It is natural for everyone to go through cycles of restlessness, excessive procrastination, and lethargy, followed by cycles of productivity and bliss.
-Ayurveda lists down three attributes of the mind at work: Tamas, meaning heaviness, Rajas, meaning activity and restlessness; and Sattva, referring to the light and blissful state of mind.
-These are the three Gunas or qualities of nature.
+Ayurveda lists down 3 attributes of the mind that are at work here: Tamas, meaning heaviness, Rajas, meaning activity and restlessness, and Sattva, referring to the light and blissful state of mind.
+These are the three gunas or qualities of nature.